pac4j/vertx-pac4j/README.md

 2) `multiProfile` (optional): it indicates whether multiple authentications (and thus multiple profiles) must be kept at the same time (`false` by default)

-3) `renewSession` (optional): it indicates whether the web session must be renewed after login, to avoid session hijacking (`true` by default).
-Currently vert.x does not provide a session renewal mechanism so this flag affects nothing, but it has been left in place for consistency.
+3) `renewSession` (optional): it indicates whether the web otherSession must be renewed after login, to avoid otherSession hijacking (`true` by default).
+Currently vert.x does not provide a otherSession renewal mechanism so this flag affects nothing, but it has been left in place for consistency.

     final CallbackHandlerOptions = new CallbackHandlerOptions().setDefaultUrl("/loginSuccess").setMultiProfile(false);
     final CallbackHandler callbackHandler = new CallbackHandler(vertx, config, options);